-To be admitted onto the CertHE Divinity, applicants must pass the FHEQ Level 4 module Religion, meaning and value [DT1150].
+To be admitted onto the CertHE Divinity, applicants must pass any FHEQ Level 4 module.

 Students will have three attempts to pass the module.
-This route helps students to develop the skills necessary to complete the CertHE successfully, following which they may progress to the DipHE or full BD subject to meeting requirements.
+This route can help students to develop the skills necessary to complete the CertHE successfully, following which they may progress to the DipHE or full BD subject to meeting requirements.
 Full details of entrance requirements for the Direct entry route and Performance based admission route are given on the programme page, under the Entry requirements tab.